-The longer paneer (cottage cheese) and vegetables sit in the marinade, more flavorsome, and juicy they will taste.
+The longer paneer (cottage cheese) and vegetables sit in the marinade, the more flavoursome and juicy they will taste.

-I usually prefer overnight time or at least 5 – 6 hours to rest the marinated cottage cheese and vegetables.
+I usually prefer overnight or at least 1 – 2 hours to rest the marinated cottage cheese and vegetables.

 Store the leftover grilled paneer tikka in airtight containers in the refrigerator.
 Use them for stuffing sandwiches, tacos, and wraps.

-I use leftover marinated paneer and vegetables to make lip-smacking, flavorsome, Biryani style – paneer tikka pulao.
+I use leftover marinated paneer and vegetables to make lip-smacking, flavoursome, Biryani-style – paneer tikka pulao.
 It is probably the best use of marinated paneer and veggies.

 Follow the marination steps as suggested in the paneer tikka recipe.
 Skewer the paneer and the vegetables.
-Grill in a preheated oven at 200-degree celsius till the edges of the paneer and the vegetables start turning crisp and brown.
-Flip, and brush with oil after 10 – 15 minutes.
+Grill in a preheated oven at 200 degrees celsius till the edges of the paneer and the vegetables start turning crisp and brown.
+Flip and brush with oil after 10 – 15 minutes.

-To make vegan tikka, use tofu cubes instead of paneer (cottage cheese).
+To make vegan tikka, use tofu cubes or cauliflower florets instead of paneer (cottage cheese).
 For a vegan marinade for the tikka, skip curd and replace it with vegan yogurt or coconut cream.